ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/example/_includes/example-cpp.md

     }));
 ```

-Use the `describeTable` method to output information about the table structure and make sure that it was properly created.
+Use the `describeTable` method to view details about the table structure and make sure that it was properly created.

 ```c++
     TMaybe<TTableDescription> desc;